michaelglider/michaelglider/README.md

 I'm a 21-year-old student/developer based in Southern California, and I'm passionate about crafting new things with code!

+### 🔭Current Endeavors
+I'm currently studying computer science at California State University, Long Beach, where my programming journey started in 2020.
+Here is what I'm currently focused on:
+- asdfjhadsfklj

 <!--
 **michaelglider/michaelglider** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.